pivotal-cf/docs-aws-services/README.md

 ## How the branches here work

-Use **master** for next the unreleased version, and numbered branches for the corresponding live releases.
-For example:

 | Branch name | Use for… | Currently lives…
 |-------------| ------| ------|
 | master      | Currently the published 1.4.5 branch | http://docs.pivotal.io/aws-services/ |